cs1302uga/cs1302-hw02/README.md

 1. From the `cs1302-hw02` directory, try to compile each Java file separately, specifying `bin` as the default package for _compiled code_.

-   **Note** In this step, you will encounter a compile-time (syntax) error related to exceptions and exception handling.
+   **Note:** In this step, you will encounter a compile-time (syntax) error related to exceptions and exception handling.
-   **Hint**: the error should not be a "cannot find symbol" error.
+   **Hint:** The error should not be a "cannot find symbol" error.
 If it is, you will need to adjust your compilation command.

    Answer the following in your notes about the compile-time error: